Universal Design of Instruction

 To ensure that the same content is presented to every student in the class, it is helpful to distinguish the academic content from the instructional methods used to deliver the information.

-When instructional objectives and academic content are separated from the method of instructional content, it is easier for the instructor to think about how he or she can provide the information in a variety of modalities.
+When instructional objectives and academic content are separated from the method of instructional content, it is easier for the instructor to think about how they can provide the information in a variety of modalities.
 The goal is to modify the methods and procedures for a student with a disability while preserving the educational content and evaluation standards of the course.

 Let's look at examples for separating essential instructional content in an academic class from the methods used to deliver and evaluate content.